-Once you've arrived in your African destination, you'll switch from aeroplanes to safari vehicles, whether it's for a road transfer or game drive.
-The design of these vehicles is specifically to enhance your game viewing experience so you'll see features like extra large windows and pop-up roofs, and on specialist photographic safaris, padded bars or sandbags to rest your camera on.
+Once you've arrived in a safari destination, you'll switch from airplanes to safari vehicles for road transfers and game drives.
+The design and purpose of these vehicles are specifically to enhance your game viewing experience, so you'll see features like extra-large windows and pop-up roofs.
+If you’re going on a specialist photographic safari, you’ll notice features like padded bars or sandbags to rest your camera on.

-Airport transfers, scheduled safaris and day tours in Namibia and South Africa usually use standard minibuses or SUVs while our scheduled Kenya tours are conducted in modified safari minibuses, with a driver-guide.
+Airport transfers, scheduled safaris and day tours in Namibia and South Africa usually use standard minibuses or SUVs, while our scheduled Kenya tours are conducted in modified safari minibuses, with a driver-guide.

 Although equipped with nine seats, these safari vehicles only accommodate seven people to ensure that everybody's gets a window seat.
 A large pop-up roof is generally standard to ensure uninterrupted views and great photographic opportunities.

 Safaris in destinations such as Tanzania, Uganda, Botswana, Zambia and Zimbabwe require all-terrain 4x4 vehicles.
 These either have pop-up roofs or open sides, and often feature raised suspension and engine snorkels for river crossings, with convenient pouches or shelves for your on-safari necessities like a camera and sunblock.